 Project management for strategic advantage offers great advantages to organizations that help to identify added value.
 It is time for organizations to review and improve their functions and act as if SPM practices were involved in the selection of projects.
 There is a need for them to review, enhance or be more strategic in their PM functions and incorporate S PM practices into the selection and project.

 The concept of organizational project management focuses on the relationship that exists between project management and program management to implement a strategy.
 Heerkens (2007) defines strategic project management as a set of practices, procedures, processes, tools, and behaviors that define the interplay of project management and business practices that benefit the organization in advancing an organization’s overall strategic goals.

 Enjoying the view

-Without monitoring projects (and the entire project portfolio) on a regular basis, you have a big blind spot.
+Without monitoring project management for strategic advantage, across the entire project portfolio, on a regular basis, you have a big blind spot.
 Proper dashboards and reports are your window into what’s happening with all of your projects and allow you to extend a layer of transparency to stakeholders so that everyone can be in the loop on project health, potential risks, and upcoming milestones.

-Want to discover more of the corporate advantages of a project management process?
-Learn More
+Learn more about the corporate advantages of a project management process.